A-Liga

 A-Liga is a semi-professional association football league in Denmark and the highest division of the Danish football league system.
-Contested by 8 clubs, it operates on a system of promotion and relegation within the Danish Women's Football League.
+Contested by 10 clubs, it operates on a system of promotion and relegation within the Danish Women's Football League.
 The league is overseen by the Danish Football Association (DBU).
 Clubs in the league must meet certain criteria concerning appropriate facilities and finances.
-All 8 clubs in the league qualify for the Danish Women's Cup (DBU KvindePokalen).
+All 10 clubs in the league qualify for the Danish Cup (DBU KvindePokalen).
 Each season's winners and runners-up qualify for the UEFA Women's Champions League qualification, while the bronze medallists qualify for the UEFA Women's Europa Cup qualification.

 According to FIFA's 2023 Women's Benchmarking Report, the 2021-22 league season drew an average of 388 fans per game, 57% of players had signed compensated player contracts (with an average annual salary of $10-15k USD), and 29% of players enjoyed football as their primary income.
 A rise in interest and participation in women's football has driven increased investment into the league in recent years, although the best players in Denmark still often depart for fully professional clubs abroad.

 In March 2025, TV 2 announced that they had secured the broadcasting rights to the league, running until 2031.

 Format

 The main round of the league is played in autumn as a double round-robin tournament between the 8 participating teams, where each team plays against each other both at home and away.
 The six best placed teams qualify for the spring championship play-offs, another double round-robin tournament among the six participating teams.
-The scores from the main league round carry over into the championship play-offs.
+From the 2021–22 season onwards, the scores from the regular season have been carried over into the championship play-offs.

 The two bottom ranked teams instead play in qualification play-offs, a double round-robin tournament with the top four teams of 2025–26 B-Liga for two spots in 2026–27 A-Liga.
 The scores from the main league round are not carried over into the qualification play-offs.